 Arabica is considered to have a more desirable taste than its harsher cousin, but the robusta variety tends to be more resistant to coffee rust, making it a viable replacement.

-Efforts to Mitigate or Prevent Coffee Rust
+Efforts to Prevent Coffee Rust

 There are multiple ways to go about the prevention and mitigation of coffee rust.
 The conventional prevention method is similar to the prevention of any plant disease or pest, which includes fertilization to ensure a healthy, disease resistant plant and fungicides to keep coffee rust at bay.